What’s the worst thing a wish list creator can have?

-To help get those list making juices flowing, I’ve come up with 10 questions you can ask yourself to help build a great wish list so the gift givers in your life can be pointed in the right directions.
+To help get those wish list making juices flowing, I’ve come up with 10 questions you can ask yourself to help build a great wish list so the gift givers in your life can be pointed in the right direction.

 Where do you like to shop?

 Gift cards are always a quick and easy gift for people to give, but if someone gives you a gift card where you don’t shop, the gift is a miss.
 To help your friends and family give gifts that are a hit, make a list of some of your favorite places to shop.